Ayush1bisht073/Megamart_sales_analysis/README.md

 # Megamart_sales_analysis
-This is MYSQL portflio project  for Megamart sales analysis for year  2022.
+This is MYSQL project  for Megamart sales analysis of year 2022.

 #Megamart Sales Data Analysis